 Option Description Package Defaults to the name of the Package containing the Business Process Simulation Artifact.
 Filename Type in or browse for (click on the icon) the file path and XML filename into which to export the model.
 XML Type Select 'BPMN 2.0 XML'.
 Export Click on this button to export the configuration and BPMN 2.0 model.
 The export is complete when a confirmation message displays in the 'Progress' field.
 Format XML Output Defaults to selected; leave selected.
 View XML If you want to examine the exported XML, click on this button.

-• To import the model from XMI into a new project, select the target Package in the new project and select 'Publish > Model Exchange > Import XMI > Import Model XMI'
+• To import the model from XMI into a new project, select the target Package in the new project and select the 'Publish > Model Exchange > Import XML > Import Package from XMI' ribbon option